lukashermann/hulc/README.md

 You can instead specify the path to another checkpoint by adding this to the evaluation command.
 - `--debug`: print debug information and visualize environment.

+## Changelog

+### 1 Sep 2022
+- Updated the language embeddings for the splits ABC and ABCD due to a bug in switching scenes during the automatic language labeling.
+Additionally, added various precomputed language embeddings.

 ## Acknowledgements

 This work uses code from the following open-source projects and datasets: